KenzieMac130/CitrusToolbox/docs/CodeStyleGuide.md

 ### Namespaces
 * C does not have namespaces so follow this:
 * "ct" is the engine wide namespace prefix
-* "ct" should be followed by the module name: (ex. "ctGfx...")
+* "ct" can be followed by the module name: (ex. "ctGPU...")

 ### Standard Libraries
 * Don't re-implement what is in the standard library unless there is a reason.